written by Maree Stuart

 While you’re reading this, we’ll be attending the RACI Hitchhiker’s Guide to Laboratory Quality

-We’re proud to be sponsors of this event and will be sharing some of the information and insights in future articles and across our socials.
+We’re proud to be sponsors of this event.
+We’ll be sharing some of the information and insights in future articles and across our socials.
 Be sure to follow us to stay up-to-date!

 Remember, you don’t have to do this alone!